SumoLogic/sumologic-documentation/docs/integrations/microsoft-azure/azure-storage.md

 <img src={useBaseUrl('img/integrations/microsoft-azure/azure-storage.png')} alt="Thumbnail icon" width="50"/>

-The Azure Storage platform is Microsoft's cloud storage solution for modern data storage scenarios offering highly available, massively scalable, durable, and secure storage for a variety of data objects in the cloud.
+[Azure Storage](https://learn.microsoft.com/en-us/azure/storage/common/storage-introduction) is Microsoft's cloud storage solution for modern data storage scenarios offering highly available, massively scalable, durable, and secure storage for a variety of data objects in the cloud.
 This integration helps in monitoring the transaction volume and read/write activity of all your storage accounts.

 In Azure Storage, [storage accounts](https://learn.microsoft.com/en-us/azure/storage/common/storage-account-overview) allow you to create and manage the following storage services:

 * **[Blob storage](https://learn.microsoft.com/en-us/azure/storage/blobs/storage-blobs-overview)** stores any type of text or binary data, such as a document, media file, or application installer.
 You can set Blob storage for private access or share contents publicly to the Internet.
 Blob storage serves the same purpose as both AWS S3 and EBS.

-* **[Table storage](https://learn.microsoft.com/en-us/azure/storage/tables/table-storage-overview)** stores structured datasets.
+* **[Table storage](https://learn.microsoft.com/en-us/azure/storage/tables/table-storage-overview)**.
+Stores structured datasets.
 Table storage is a NoSQL key-attribute data store that allows for rapid development and fast access to large quantities of data.
-Similar to AWS' SimpleDB and DynamoDB services.
+Similar to AWS SimpleDB and DynamoDB services.

-* **[Queue storage](https://learn.microsoft.com/en-us/azure/storage/queues/storage-queues-introduction)** provides messaging for workflow processing and for communication between components of cloud services.
+* **[Queue storage](https://learn.microsoft.com/en-us/azure/storage/queues/storage-queues-introduction)**.
+Provides messaging for workflow processing and for communication between components of cloud services.

-* **[File storage](https://learn.microsoft.com/en-us/azure/storage/files/storage-files-introduction)** offers shared storage for legacy applications using the standard server message block (SMB) protocol.
+* **[File storage](https://learn.microsoft.com/en-us/azure/storage/files/storage-files-introduction)**.
+Offers shared storage for legacy applications using the standard Server Message Block (SMB) protocol.
 File storage is used in a similar manner to EFS in the AWS platform.

-For more details on Azure Storage, refer to the Azure Storage [documentation](https://learn.microsoft.com/en-us/azure/storage/common/storage-introduction).

 ## Log and Metric types

 For Azure Storage, you can collect the following logs and metrics:

 * **Resource logs**.
 These logs provide an insight into operations that were performed within an Azure resource.
-For a complete schema for resource logs refer below documentation:
+For a complete schema for resource logs refer to the below documentations:
   * [Azure Blob Storage schema](https://learn.microsoft.com/en-us/azure/storage/blobs/monitor-blob-storage-reference#resource-logs).
   * [Azure File Storage schema](https://learn.microsoft.com/en-us/azure/storage/files/storage-files-monitoring-reference#resource-logs).
   * [Azure Queue Storage schema](https://learn.microsoft.com/en-us/azure/storage/queues/monitor-queue-storage-reference#resource-logs).
   * [Azure File Storage schema](https://learn.microsoft.com/en-us/azure/storage/tables/monitor-table-storage-reference#resource-logs).

 Requests made by the Blob storage service itself, such as log creation or deletion, aren't logged.
 For a full list of the logged data, see [Storage logged operations and status messages](https://learn.microsoft.com/en-us/rest/api/storageservices/storage-analytics-logged-operations-and-status-messages).